adamguziczek/plugin_dev/VolumeControlPlugin/README_BUILD.md

 1. Only VST3 format is supported for Windows cross-compilation
 2. Some JUCE features might not work the same as when compiled natively on Windows
 3. Static linking is used to minimize external dependencies
+4. WebKit and CURL functionality is disabled in Windows builds to avoid compatibility issues
+5. Certain compiler warnings are suppressed to allow successful builds

+The cross-compilation toolchain (`mingw-w64-toolchain.cmake`) is carefully configured to handle JUCE-specific requirements:

+- It adds all necessary Windows platform definitions
+- It configures the compiler to handle JUCE and Harfbuzz code properly
+- It ensures proper static linking to minimize runtime dependencies
+- It disables features that don't cross-compile well

-For production Windows plugins, you may want to consider building natively on Windows with Visual Studio, but the cross-compiled VST3 should work well for testing and development.
+For production Windows plugins, you may want to consider building natively on Windows with Visual Studio, but the cross-compiled VST3 should work well for testing and development with FL Studio and other DAWs.

 ## Further Resources